Data-Driven Estimation of Heterogeneous Treatment Effects: Experiments

 \subsubsection{Real-world datasets}

 We additionally explore three real-world datasets.
 The first dataset is a League of Legends (LoL) dataset~\citep{he-fdg21}.
 LoL is one of the most popular multiplayer online battle arena (MOBA) games.
 Players compete in teams to capture the opposing team's base.
 Riot Games, the developer of LoL, regularly updates the game's software through \emph{patches}.
-Here, we use patches as the treatment variable and measure how it affects number of \emph{kills} on a team-level.
+The LoL dataset consists of 1.2 million unique players in 437,000 matches.
+The dataset contains information about players and matches for different versions of the game.
+We use 344 features for the HTE estimators that consist of a mix of continuous and binary values.
+Here, we use patches as the binary treatment variable and measure how it affects the number of \emph{kills} on a team level.

 \emph{Cannabis} is a dataset consisting of tweets about the e-cigarette Juul and cannabis-related topics~\citep{adhikari-icwsm21}.
-English tweets related to the e-cigarette Juul are collected from 2016 to 2018.
-For the users who mention Juul, cannabis-related tweets are collected from 2014 to 2018.
-In this dataset, stance towards Juul and cannabis in tweets are crowdsourced, and a model is trained for stance detection.
+English tweets related to the e-cigarette Juul were collected from 2016 to 2018.
+For the users who mention Juul, cannabis-related tweets were collected from 2014 to 2018.
+In this dataset, stances towards Juul and cannabis in tweets are crowdsourced, and a model is trained for stance detection.
 In this work, we are interested in how users' stance on Juul affects their stance on cannabis.
 To do this, we find users who have Juul-related tweets occurring before a cannabis-related tweet and detect their stance on Juul and cannabis using the classifier from~\citep{adhikari-icwsm21}, where features are the word embeddings for tweets using BERT~\citep{devlin-nacl19}.
 The treatment variable of interest is a user's stance on Juul, in favor (1) or against (0).
 The outcome variable is their stance on cannabis, in favor (1) or against (0).
-Since this dataset contains only one group, we bootstrap the estimators to compute standard deviation.
+We consider the Empath~\citep{fast-chi16} categories of the tweets as features, which have 194 continuous variables.
+Since this dataset contains only one group, we bootstrap the estimators to compute the standard deviation.